 Shaun Jach Festival (August 15)

 Celebrated on August 15 every year, this is a grand procession where everyone in the village dresses up.
 Fair-like activities are common, and in recent years, a growing number of tourists have started visiting Malana specifically for this festival.
-If you plan to visit during Shaun Jach, expect the village to be busier than usual.
+If you plan to visit during Shaun Jach, expect the village to be busier than usual, and book your Jari or Kasol stay in advance.

 When Is the Best Time to Visit Malana?